 Go to Google Analytics’ Admin > View Settings > Bot Filtering.
 Now, checkmark on “Exclude all hits from known bots and spiders”.

 Click on the “Save” button at the bottom to put these changes into effect.

-Any website can go under bot attack.
+Any website can go under a bot attack.
 But this is surely not the end of the world.
 We have given you some ways to exclude them from your Google Analytics account.
-If you have followed our tutorial you should be apple to exclude bot traffic from Google Analytics successfully.
+If you have followed our tutorial you should be able to exclude bot traffic from Google Analytics successfully.